cronus42/mattermost-mcp-python/warp-drive-integration.md

    - Open Warp Drive IDE
    - Check that the Mattermost MCP server appears in your MCP server list
    - Try using one of the tools (e.g., `send_message`) in a chat with an AI assistant
+   - The server automatically runs in stdio mode when launched by Warp Drive

 3. **Test Basic Operations**:
    ```python